pavlesav/ComputationalModellingSocialSystems2025/README.md

 The assessment for the course is based on four components:

 - Exercises are done in groups of **two students**
   - Exercise 1: **25% of final grade**.
-Deadline: 14.05.2022 23:59
+Deadline: 13.04.2022 23:59
-  - Exercise 1: **25% of final grade**.
-Deadline: 28.05.2022 23:59
+  - Exercise 2: **25% of final grade**.
+Deadline: 18.05.2022 23:59

 - Final group project is done in groups of **four students**.
 Projects are linked to two evaluations:
-  - Participation in poster presentation sessions: **25% of final grade**
+  - Participation in poster presentation session: **25% of final grade** Deadline: 24.06.2025
-  - Project final report (include the implementation of behavior in your model - in math or code): **25% of final grade**
+  - Final report (include the implementation of behavior in your model - in math or code) **25% of final grade** Deadline: 09.07.2025

-Graded exercises need to be submitted on Teach Center by the deadline (end of day in Graz time).
+Everything needs to be submitted on Teach Center by the deadline (end of day in Graz time).

 ## Graded exercizes information

+We have decided to restructure format compared to the previous years.
+Exercises had become somewhat outdated and were widely circulated among students from previous years, making it easier for new students to find solutions and complete the tasks with minimal effort.

+This year, for the graded assignments, you will be required to reproduce specific figures from the provided research papers.
+There are 10 papers in total for you to choose from, and you must select one for each of the two assignments.

+Your submissions should be in .ipynb (Jupyter Notebook) format and should follow the structure of previous years’ notebooks, which you can find in the GitHub repository under the folder "Last_year_exercises."
+Your notebooks should include markdown cells with textual explanations of your approach, followed by code cells implementing the necessary steps.

+Each of the four past exercises in this folder has two versions:
+  - A version without a solution, where you will need to write the code yourself (similar to the Foundations of Computational Social Systems course).
+  - A complete solution, which you can run to see the results.

+You are required to go through these notebooks to familiarize yourself with Agent-Based Modeling (ABM).
+This will provide valuable context and enhance your understanding of the techniques used.
+This is a great opportunity to deepen your understanding of Agent-Based Modeling, and I’m sure you will enjoy the process.

+Many of the assigned papers have online resources available, such as tutorials and code explanations on platforms like YouTube or existing GitHub repositories.
+You are encouraged to use these as learning tools, but you must properly cite any external resources by linking them in your notebook.
+Simply copying and pasting code from an online source is not acceptable—you should retype, adapt, and engage with the code as a learning experience.

+Additionally, you must contribute something new and unique beyond simply reproducing the figure.
+This could be:

+  - A new visualization
+  - An alternative perspective on the subject
+  - Additional graphs or plots that provide further insight